mlrun/mlrun/docs/index.rst

 .. image:: _static/images/mlrun-architecture.png
     :alt: MLRun architecture

-MLRun comprises of the following layers:
+MLRun comprises the following layers:

 - **Feature & Artifact Store** - Handle the ingestion, processing, metadata and storage of data and features across multiple repositories and technologies
 - **Elastic Serverless Runtimes** - Convert simple code to scalable and managed micro-services with workload specific runtime engines (Kubernetes jobs, Nuclio, Dask, Spark, Horovod, etc.)  .
-- **ML Pipeline Automation** - Automated data preparation, model training & testing, deployment of production (real-time) pipelines, and end to end monitoring.
+- **ML Pipeline Automation** - Automated data preparation, model training and testing, deployment of production (real-time) pipelines, and end-to-end monitoring.
-- **Central Management** - Unified portal, UI, CLI, and SDK to manage the entire MLOps workflow which is accessible from everywhere.
+- **Central Management** - Unified portal, UI, CLI and SDK to manage the entire MLOps workflow, which is accessible from everywhere.

-*Check the different documentation sections to learn about each of the components*
+*Check the different documentation sections to learn about each component*

 Key Benefits
 ------------